Communication

 COMM 3354: Film & Society

-This course looks at how American films of the 20th and 21st centuries have been a mirror to society.
-By viewing a selection of films from various decades, students will accumulate a portfolio of social/cultural issues set against the backdrop of American history.
-Students will study each film for its production/aesthetic values and they will analyze the 'film inside the film' for its social themes.
-Prerequisites: COMM 2351
+This course looks at how films of the 20th and 21st centuries have been a mirror to society.
+By viewing a selection of films from various decades, students will accumulate a portfolio of social/cultural issues set against the backdrop of modern and contemporary society.
+Students will study each film for its aesthetic values and they will analyze the film for its social themes.

 COMM 3363: Beginning Digital Media